rumeysakdogan/AWS_DevOps_Projects/Project-1:Multi Tier Web Application Stack Setup Locally/README.md

 vagrant plugin install vagrant-hostmanager
 ```

-- Agter plugin installed, we can run below command to setup our VMs.
+- After plugin installed, we can run below command to setup our VMs.
 ```sh
 vagrant up
 ```